sparkyb/pype/readme.txt

 Note that you don't need to use the double quotes for the spaces, but it allowed me to be explicit in this documentation.

+Alternatively, this is available via the "Transforms" menu.

 -------------------------------